Facebook Status: Divorced

-To fight this trend, many family counselors have suggested that spouse’s share Facebook accounts so that both partners can see each other’s online activity.
+To fight this trend, many family counselors have suggested that spouse’s share Facebook accounts.
+So that both partners can see each other’s online activity.
 Others suggest getting off of social media altogether.

 It is current practice for our divorce attorneys to try to obtain information from the Facebook account of our client’s spouse in our divorce cases.
-A spouse’s computer history, texts, emails, and Facebook activity can be admitted into evidence in a divorce trial to prove their misbehavior.
+A spouse’s computer history, texts, and emails.
+Facebook activity can be admitted into evidence in a divorce trial to prove their misbehavior.
 One court even ordered one spouse to provide their Facebook password to the other spouse to allow full discovery in their divorce action.

 Even if a spouse is not caught cheating on their spouse on Facebook, it can prove useful information in painting that party in a negative light.
-It is likely you can find information about their drug or alcohol use, possession of firearms, propensity to party, parenting styles, and more from their Facebook posts.
+It is likely you can find information about their drug or alcohol use.
+Furthermore, possession of firearms, propensity to party, parenting styles, and more from their Facebook posts.
 Such information can be useful to a judge who is trying to determine appropriate child custody, property division and alimony.